CARV-ICS-FORTH/knot/README.md

 | `KARVDASH_PRIVATE_HOST_DIR`          | The host path for the private file domain.                                            |
 | `KARVDASH_SHARED_HOST_DIR`           | The host path for the shared file domain.                                             |

-To remove Karvdash, run `make undeploy`, which will remove the service and mutating admission webhook, but not associated CRDs.
-Use `make undeploy-crds` for explicitly removing CRDs and any stored data.
+To remove Karvdash, run `make undeploy`, which will remove the service and mutating admission webhook, but not associated CRDs and additional RBAC rules.
+Use `make undeploy-crds` for explicitly removing CRDs and any stored data, and `make undeploy-rbac` for removing RBAC rules.

 ## Development

 To work on Karvdash, you need a local Kubernetes environment, with a running ingress controller and a local Docker registry (as you would on a bare metal setup).

 Especially for [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS ([versions 2.2.x.x-2.3.x.x](https://docs.docker.com/docker-for-mac/release-notes/) use Kubernetes 1.15.5), these are all provided with `make deploy-docker-desktop`.
 This will setup an SSL-enabled ingress controller answering to https://localtest.me (provided by [localtest.me](https://readme.localtest.me)), start a private Docker registry (without SSL), and deploy Karvdash.

+Note that some versions of Docker Desktop [do not enforce RBAC rules](https://github.com/docker/for-mac/issues/3694), so there is no namespace isolation.
+Enable it by running `kubectl delete clusterrolebinding docker-for-desktop-binding`.

 You can also install all the requirements with `make prepare-docker-desktop` and then run Karvdash locally (note that when running Karvdash outside Kubernetes, there is no mutating admission webhook to attach file domains and datasets to service containers).